DenDmitriev/GrabShot/README.md

 ![Cover](https://github.com/DenDmitriev/GrabShot/assets/65191747/a52c4252-d0a7-47d1-8a80-87c8ea5ce7f7)

 # GrabShot
-A macOS application for creating a series of screenshots from a video file.
+An application for capturing frames from videos and extracting colors.

 ## Content
 - [Overview](#overview)